molssi-seamm/molssi-seamm.github.io/docs/glossary.rst

       wave functions.
 DFT has become very popular during the past few decades because it is simple to use and provides a good compromise between the computational cost and accuracy.

+   DFTB
+      Density Functional based Tight Binding method (DFTB) is a fast, parameterized DFT method. :term:`xTB` is a similar, but slightly different method.
+Both are similar to the semiempirical approaches in MOPAC, which are based on Harterr-Fock theory rather than DFT.
+See `the DFTB website <https://dftb.org>`_ for more information and references.

    dashboard
       The web interface to the Job Datastore responsible for monitoring